 All assessments will be graded using marking rubrics.

-Four tutorials will be run by the instructor and/or teaching assistants (TAs) during the course, one before each module test, providing students with an opportunity to clarify any concepts or questions.
+Four tutorials will be run by the instructor and/or teaching assistants (TAs) during the course, providing students with an opportunity to clarify any concepts or questions.

 9–10 hours a week in study (108–120 hours per term).